kinghendrix10/Multi-Agent-Reinforcement-Learning/README.md

 ### Conversation Logs

 The conversation logs tab displays the interactions between the agents during the simulation.
+You can tag any agent using "@" and the AgentName to request the agent to refine its output.

 ### Reports

 The reports tab provides a detailed report of the simulation, including the contributions of each agent.
+You can save the report (Work in progress)

 ## UI Elements

-### Sidebar Navigation

-The sidebar provides navigation links to different sections of the simulator, including the overview, agents, tasks, conversation logs, and reports.

 ### Modal Dialogs

 Modal dialogs are used for creating and editing agents.
-The dialogs include fields for the agent's name, role, and tools.
+The dialogs include fields for the agent's name, role, and instructions to guide it.

 ### Tabs